ALL Metrics

 Perceived relevance of elections

-This dimension reflects the gap between political awareness and actual civic engagement, indicating withdrawal from institutional participation despite informational exposure.
+This dimension reflects the gap between political awareness and effective civic engagement, indicating a withdrawal from institutional participation despite exposure to information.

 Methodology